minnafeng/mcgill-intro-computer-science/Assignment 4/README.md

 *Topics: heaps, priority queue, hash map*

 Imagine the emergency room (ER) of a hospital.
 Patients who come to the ER are assessed (triage).
-We associate the urgency of the patient’s problem with a single value: the priority.2 As in the heap lectures, we use a min heap to cater to patients with more urgent situations first.
+We associate the urgency of the patient’s problem with a single value: the priority.
+As in the heap lectures, we use a min heap to cater to patients with more urgent situations first.
 So three patients with priority values say 3, 4, 8 would be seen in that order.
 We use double valued priorities since we want to have flexibility, for example, to add a patient with priority 3.2 between patients with priorities 3 and 4.
 You should assume the priorities are always be strictly greater than 0.